TREC-Agroecology/agroecosystems/README.md

 `height_[season]_[crop].csv` (`height_winter_SH.csv`)
 - `SamplingWeek`: week of sampling after planting date
-- 'EmergDay50_percent': day of fifty percent emergnce for a species in a unit
+- `EmergDay50_percent`: day of fifty percent emergnce for a species in a unit
 - `Location`: experimental plot location at TREC [*linking field*]
 - `CropTrt`: experimental treatment denoting cover crops in monoculture or mixture [*linking field*]
 - `Height_mm`: canopy height of each crop at a `Sampling Week` [*reported as a sample average (`avg_`) and standard deviation (`sd_`)*]
 - `Diameter_mm`: individual crop diameter at point where stem meets soil measured with a caliper
-- 'pH': pH reading of soils as measured by an Oakton pH6+
+- `pH`: pH reading of soils as measured by an Oakton pH6+
 - `Chlorophyll_CCI`: chlorophyll index of greeness as measured by an Appogee MC-100
 - `TotCH_ugcm2`: chlorphyll index of greeness as measured by AtLeaf handheld meter
 - `SPAD`: chlorphyll SPAD reading as measured by AtLeaf handheld meter